 In addition, the Cinema Caravane’s small size makes it possible to program lesser known films and shorter works that don’t necessarily attract audiences.
 By highlighting films outside of the mainstream, the Cinema Caravane can expose the audience to a cultural offering that they wouldn’t otherwise be able to experience in a cinema setting.

-The Cinema Caravane will appear as part of the Fête Nationale on 1 August 2018 in the Parc de la Grange, where CERN will be the guest of honour.
-It will screen a series of short films addressing themes across the spectrum of science, technology, and society.
+The Cinema Caravane has appeared as part of the Fête Nationale on 1 August 2018 and 2019 in the Parc de la Grange, as well as at the Geneva International Film Festival.
+It screens series of short films addressing themes across the spectrum of science, technology, and society.